dwslab/melt/README.md

 ### matching-validation
 Contains various validation services to validate new tracks and test cases.
-Validation includes parseability by multiple libraries using different releases and furhter checks.
+Validation includes parseability by multiple libraries using different releases and further checks.

 ### seals-assembly
 Maven Plugin for creating a ZIP-file for the [SEALS platform](http://www.seals-project.eu/).